 More than a century after it began, Exide Technologies stands as a global leader in providing stored electrical energy.
-Janis Hubschman reports on the company with the most comprehensive portfolio of battery technologies and brands in the world.

 The 21st century has brought unprecedented demand for battery power to support the skyrocketing growth in wireless communications, the Internet and e-commerce; critical operations such as data centers and industrial controls that cannot be interrupted; materials handling; and the transportation needs of a world on the move.
 Exide Technologies’ battery products deliver this crucial power to all of these diverse applications, and to a broad customer base in both the industrial and transportation sectors.